-In 1998, based on our review of post-retirement compensation provided by various companies in the oilfield services industry, we adopted a Supplemental Executive Retirement Plan, referred to as the "Group SERP," for the benefit of certain key employees and outside directors.
+In 1998, based on our review of post-retirement compensation provided by various companies in the oilfield services industry, we adopted a Supplemental Executive Retirement Plan, referred to as the "Group SERP," for the benefit of certain key employees.
 In 1999, we adopted a Supplemental Executive Retirement Plan for an additional employee, which is referred to as the "Individual SERP."
 Both SERP plans were established to provide additional retirement income for certain of our then-executive officers and death benefits to the officers' designated beneficiaries as a reward for the named executive officer's prior contributions and future efforts to our success and growth.

-We have adopted a non-qualified deferred compensation plan that allows certain highly compensated employees to defer a portion of their salary, commission and bonus, as well as the amount of any reductions in their deferrals under the deferred compensation plan for employees in the United States (the "Deferred Compensation Plan"), due to certain limitations imposed by the U.S. Internal Revenue Code of 1986, as amended (the "Internal Revenue Code").
-The Deferred Compensation Plan also provides for employer contributions to be made on behalf of participants equal in amount to certain forfeitures of, and/or reductions in, employer contributions that participants could have received under the 401(k) Plan in the absence of certain limitations imposed by the Internal Revenue Code.
+Through our subsidiary, Core Laboratories LP, we have adopted a non-qualified deferred compensation plan that allows certain highly compensated employees, including all named executive officers, to elect to defer all or a part of their cash compensation (base salary, annual incentives and/or commissions) from us until the termination of their status as an employee.
+Participating employees are eligible to receive a matching deferral under the non-qualified deferred compensation plan that compensates them for contributions they could not receive from us under the 401(k) plan due to the various limits imposed on

+401(k) plans by the U.S. Internal Revenue Code of 1986, as amended (the "Internal Revenue Code").
 Employer contributions to the Deferred Compensation Plan vest ratably over a period of five years.
+Discretionary employer contributions may also be made on behalf of participants in the plan and are subject to discretionary vesting schedules determined at the time of such contributions.
 Contributions to the plan are invested in equity and other investment fund assets, and carried on the balance sheet at fair value.
 Vesting in all employer contributions is accelerated upon the death of the participant or a change in control.